 What’s At Stake

 A wide range of Delaware's ecosystems, including tidal marshes, upland forests and Atlantic white cedar swamp.
 Marshes and wetlands provide important habitat for a number of rare and biologically important plants, including: Bluejoint, River bulrush, Seaside alder, Red maple, Sweet pepperbush, Spatterdock, Sweet flag, Swamp rose, Tulip poplar and White cedar.
 The diverse landscape also supports more than 100 species of migratory and nesting birds including waterfowl, raptors and songbirds.
 The highlight of the avian year is the passage of migratory songbirds on their way north in the spring.

 While virtually all of the upland forests on the Delmarva Peninsula have been altered by repeated logging, the Conservancy's stewardship of this property is allowing the young woods on the preserve to naturally grow into mature forest.

 Donated to the Conservancy in 1993 by Constance P. McCabe, who wished the property to be maintained in its natural state in perpetuity as a memorial to her late husband and grandson.

 The Conservancy manages the preserve as a natural area, allowing controlled public use.
 Reforestation efforts over the years have improved habitat for many migratory songbirds and buffered sensitive wetlands from runoff.

-The Milton-McCabe Preserve Greenway Trail links the historic town of Milton with the Conservancy’s Edward H. McCabe Preserve.
+The Milton-McCabe Preserve Greenway Trail links the historic town of Milton with the Conservancy’s Edward H. McCabe Nature Preserve.
 Beginning at the Milton Memorial Park boat launch, a canoe trail winds two miles down the Broadkill River to the preserve.
 There it joins a three-mile hiking trail system.
 A roadside parking area provides access to the hiking trails for non-canoeists.

 Canoeing the Broadkill River